News from our Partners – Youth Action Uganda

 Our partners Youth Action Uganda (YAU) work with vulnerable communities in 4 districts within north-eastern Uganda, helping them become economically sustainable through agricultural programmes.
 They rely heavily on their team of Field Officers to deliver tailor-made mentoring and support to the 280 farmers currently on the last year of their 3-year Tithe to Thrive programme.

-- That the ongoing pandemic would not stop the farmers from being able to plant for the next harvest;
+- That the ongoing pandemic would not stop the farmers from being able to plant and cultivate their crops this season;

 - That the Lord would bless the crops as they grow and would continue to provide the food, finances and the other things our partners need;

 - That the farmers and the YAU team would not contract the virus but would remain in good health, implementing the important hygiene practises they have learnt.